I love hammock camping on bike trips. It’s convenient, comfortable, and a lot easier to find a pitch than people tend to think.

 - Conversely, in wet weather, it’s better to rig a little higher and steepen the sides of the rainfly.
 Not only will there be less chance of water pooling but you’ll also have more side protection (from wind, wind-blown rain, and water splashing up from the ground).
 It’s a bit trickier to enter and exit the hammock, but far less inconvenient than not being able to sleep because you’re wet!

 Tips for Usage

 When you’ve rigged the hammock and have your camp set up, I’d offer the following tips for getting the most out of the system:

 - When entering or exiting the hammock, resist the temptation to only partially unzip the door.
 Instead, unzip the whole way, as instructed.
 There’s a good reason for this: you’ll put a huge strain on the zip slider during entry and exit if you don’t.
 If you want the hammock to last, get into the habit of fully unzipping it each time.

-- If you’re in a relatively bug-free spot and want to use the hammock for sitting or lounging, it’s possible to unzip and pull the mesh all the way back over the ridgeline.
+- If you’re in a relatively bug-free spot and want to use the hammock for sitting or lounging, it’s possible to unzip and pull the mesh all the way back over the ridgeline and tie it back using the supplied toggle and grommet.
 In this configuration you can sit on the perpendicular of the sling, either cross-legged or with your legs hanging over.
 There’s full back support in this position and it’s an excellent way to relax, meditate, cook, read, write blog posts about hammocks, or do whatever it is you like to do when you’re not cycling or sleeping.